-As of December 31, 2019, we employed approximately 178 full-time employees.
-However, in response to the economic downturn, and the uncertain impact of COVID-19 on our business, we adjusted our headcount.
-As of March 30, 2020, we employ approximately 98 full-time employees, 27 part-time employees and 37 employees on temporary layoff.
-A large percentage of the reductions in work force are intended to be temporary, but the duration of such temporary reductions, and the portion of which temporary reductions, if any, become permanent, is unknown and will depend on the severity of the impact of COVID-19 on our business.
+At December 31, 2019 we had 178 full-time employees.
+In response to the economic downturn, and the impact of COVID-19 on our business, we reduced our headcount.
+As of March 30, 2020, we employed approximately 98 full-time employees, 27 part-time employees and 37 employees on temporary layoff.
+A large percentage of the reductions in work force were intended to be temporary but became permanent as the impact of COVID-19 continued.
+As of December 31, 2020, we employed approximately 122 full-time employees with 38 of those employees on temporary layoff, medical, family or disability leave plus two part-time employees.
 We also utilize outside subcontractors to assist with installing solar systems for our commercial and residential customers.
 Our direct installation labor is a combination of employees and contract labor.